ohata-toast/CDN/en/console-guide.md

 CDN service setting can be modified, except the name and region of service domain.
 ![Enabling CDN Service Modification](https://static.toastoven.net/prod_cdn/v2/console-cdn-modify3_202105.png)

 1. Select a CDN service to modify from the list.
 2. Click **Modify** from the **Setting** at the bottom of the page.

 Then, items that are modifiable are activated like below.
 ![Checking CDN Service Modification](https://static.toastoven.net/prod_cdn/v2/console-cdn-modify2_202105.png)

 * Modify the setting.
 * Click **OK** to complete with changes.
-* To edit other settings, except description and callack setting, it may take more time than usual since changes must be applied throughout the whole CDN server.
+* To edit other settings, except description and callback setting, it may take more time than usual since changes must be applied throughout the whole CDN server.

 **Modification takes dozens of minutes, but change of domain alias may take a few hours.**

 > **[Note] Deployment Status while Modifying CDN and Service Status**
 > If service is under modification, CDN runs in the existing service setting.
 > If it fails to modify, it is rolled back to the existing setting information and the deployment status shows red circle on CDN list.
 Modification fails if there is error in setting information, or internal error occurs.

 ### Suspend and Resume CDN
 CDN service can be suspended or resumed.

 1. Select a CDN service to suspend.